برجاء الإنتظار ...

 Read this leaflet carefully before you start using this product as it contains important information for you

-Hexaxim suspension for injection in pre-filled syringe Diphtheria, tetanus, pertussis (acellular, component), hepatitis B (rDNA), poliomyelitis (inactivated) and Haemophilus influenzae type b conjugate vaccine (adsorbed).
+Hexaxim suspension for injection in pre-filled syringe Hexaxim suspension for injection Diphtheria, tetanus, pertussis (acellular, component), hepatitis B (rDNA), poliomyelitis (inactivated) and Haemophilus influenzae type b conjugate vaccine (adsorbed).

-One dose1 (0.5 ml) contains: Diphtheria Toxoid not less than 20 IU2 Tetanus Toxoid not less than 40 IU2,3 Bordetella pertussis antigens Pertussis Toxoid 25 micrograms Filamentous Haemagglutinin 25 micrograms Poliovirus (Inactivated)4 Type 1 (Mahoney) 40 D antigen units5 Type 2 (MEF-1) 8 D antigen units5 Type 3 (Saukett) 32 D antigen units5 Hepatitis B surface antigen6 10 micrograms Haemophilus influenzae type b polysaccharide 12 micrograms (Polyribosylribitol Phosphate) conjugated to Tetanus protein 22-36 micrograms 1 Adsorbed on aluminium hydroxide, hydrated (0.6 mg Al3+) 2 As lower confidence limit (p= 0.95) 3 Or equivalent activity determined by an immunogenicity evaluation 4 Produced on Vero cells 5 Or equivalent antigenic quantity determined by a suitable immunochemical method 6 Produced in yeast Hansenula polymorpha cells by recombinant DNA technology The vaccine may contain traces of glutaraldehyde, formaldehyde, neomycin, streptomycin and polymyxin B which are used during the manufacturing process (see section 4.3).
-For the full list of excipients, see section 6.1.
+One dose1 (0.5 mL) contains: Diphtheria Toxoid not less than 20 IU2,4 (30 Lf) Tetanus Toxoid not less than 40 IU3,4 (10 Lf) Bordetella pertussis antigens Pertussis Toxoid 25 micrograms Filamentous Haemagglutinin 25 micrograms Poliovirus (Inactivated)5 Type 1 (Mahoney) 40 D-antigen units6 Type 2 (MEF-1) 8 D-antigen units6 Type 3 (Saukett) 32 D-antigen units6 Hepatitis B surface antigen7 10 micrograms Haemophilus influenzae type b polysaccharide 12 micrograms (Polyribosylribitol Phosphate) conjugated to Tetanus protein 22-36 micrograms 1 Adsorbed on aluminium hydroxide, hydrated (0.6 mg Al3+) 2 As lower confidence limit (p= 0.95) and not less than 30 IU as mean value 3 As lower confidence limit (p= 0.95) 4 Or equivalent activity determined by an immunogenicity evaluation 5 Produced on Vero cells 6 Or equivalent antigenic quantity determined by a suitable immunochemical method 7 Produced in yeast Hansenula polymorpha cells by recombinant DNA technology The vaccine may contain traces of glutaraldehyde, formaldehyde, neomycin, streptomycin and polymyxin B which are used during the manufacturing process (see section 4.3).
+Excipient with known effect Phenylalanine……………85 micrograms (See section 4.4) For the full list of excipients, see section 6.1.

 Hexaxim (DTaP-IPV-HB-Hib) is indicated for primary and booster vaccination of infants and toddlers from six weeks of age against diphtheria, tetanus, pertussis, hepatitis B, poliomyelitis and invasive diseases caused by Haemophilus influenzae type b (Hib).